 Can you believe this?

-Here are some of my faves – I can’t BELIEVE we found a RED one!
+Above are some of my faves – I can’t BELIEVE we found a RED one!
 We’ve never found a red one before.
 Luckily I have a “Sea Glass” book which explains each colour, it’s origin and it’s rarity.

-Apparently our red piece is ‘extremely rare’ and the most coveted of all sea-glass colours; 1 every 5,000 pieces.
+Apparently our red piece is ‘extremely rare’ and the most coveted of all sea-glass colours; 1 in every 5,000 pieces.

 On the otherhand, the kelly green one is one of the most common (along with white/clear and brown), but I do love almost any shade of green so I love it anyways.

 My best sea glass hunting tip for you?
 Go close to the waters’ edge where the pieces are wet (as the colours are more vivid) and crouch down low and just look at the area around you – it’s when you slow down and pay attention that the real treasures appear (ain’t that the truth…)